CarlosMendonca/Slides-Power-Toys/README.md

     <img src="./assets/screenshot2_v6.png" alt="Screenshot of Slides Power Toys in action showing the About sidebar open and the menu expanded" />
 </p>

 **THESE CAPABILITIES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 Use them at your own risk as they are NOT endorsed nor supported by Google.
-Refer to the GNU GPL v2.0 license for the full terms and conditions.**
+Refer to the Apache 2.0 license for the full terms and conditions.**

 **This is not an oficially supported Google product.**